 University of New Brunswick

-At UNB, Dr. Cyr's research has focused on microstructure characterization and modelling of 3D printed metals, and cognitive design for additive manufacturing in aerospace, marine, and defence applications.
+At UNB, Dr. Cyr's research has focused on microstructure characterization and modeling of 3D printed metals, and cognitive design for additive manufacturing in aerospace, marine, and defense applications.
 Outside of work, Dr. Cyr is an avid curler and is on the Board of Directors at the Capital Winter Club in Fredericton.

 Technical Commercial Consultant